TIBCOSoftware/snappy-on-k8s/charts/zeppelin-with-spark/README.md

 3. Accessing Zeppelin environment: Zeppelin service URL can be found by running following commands

 *NOTE*: It may take a few minutes for the LoadBalancer IP to be available.
-You can watch the status of by running `kubectl get svc -w example-spark-k8s-zeppelin-chart`
+You can watch the status of by running `kubectl get svc -w example-zeppelin-with-spark`

 ```
-	$ export ZEPPELIN_SERVICE_IP=$(kubectl get svc --namespace default example-spark-k8s-zeppelin-chart -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
+	$ export ZEPPELIN_SERVICE_IP=$(kubectl get svc --namespace default example-zeppelin-with-spark -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 	$ echo http://$ZEPPELIN_SERVICE_IP:8080
 ```
 Use the URL printed by the above command to access Zeppelin.